-This project presents an immense opportunity for Greater Boston to expand the local construction industry and embrace alternative construction technologies that can benefit from traditional stick-built methods but also offer complementary options to meet housing and climate goals in a more timely and cost-efficient manner.
+This project presents an immense opportunity for Greater Boston to expand the local construction industry and embrace alternative construction technologies that can complement onsite construction methods to meet housing and climate goals in a more timely and cost-efficient manner.
 If awarded, this project will set Greater Boston on a new trajectory, with labor organizations at the table, to collectively find ways to allow onsite construction methods to continue while also making room for different options, particularly in neighborhoods where infill development and smaller-scale housing options are better suited for offsite methods and less appealing for traditional contractors.
 We see a variety of permanent, long-term effects and outcomes beyond the grant period ending in 2030.
 If successful, we will have greatly reduced key barriers to producing and preserving affordable housing and have measurable outcomes to show HUD and other regions across the nation.

-Upon completion of the grant-funded activities, we hope to be the first metropolitan planning agency to successfully execute on a coordinated strategy working across municipal boundaries to pool production demand for an offsite construction manufacturing facility to serve our region's desperate need for the rapid production of high-quality affordable housing units.
+Upon completion of the grant-funded activities, we hope to be the first metropolitan planning agency to successfully execute a coordinated strategy working across municipal boundaries to pool production demand for an offsite construction manufacturing facility to serve our region's desperate need for the rapid production of high-quality affordable housing units.